yanghengtang/tp/docs/UserGuide.md

 # Known issues

 ### 1. Refreshing the View Window after updating details
-If you have any of the Appointment/Doctor/Patient window opened, and you update any of the details of the selected appointment/doctor/patient, the view window will not reflect the changes.
+If you have any of the Appointment/Doctor/Patient windows opened, and you update any of the details of the selected appointment/doctor/patient, the view window will not reflect the changes.
 To refresh and see the updated details, run the respective view appointment/doctor/patient command again.